tikservices/Feednix/README.md

 Feednix will create a setting file on the first launch at `~/.config/feednix/config.json`.

-* `seconds_to_mark_as_read` (integer, default = `0`) : Indicates how many seconds an article should have been shown for when Feednix marks it as read automatically.
+* `seconds_to_mark_as_read` (integer, default = `0`): Indicates how many seconds an article should have been shown for when Feednix marks it as read automatically.
 A negative value indicates that Feednix won't mark an article as read unless you does so by "r" key.
+* `text_browser` (string, default = `w3m`): Specifies a text-based web browser to use for opening a post inside the terminal.

 ## Contributing

-Please visit this [page](https://feednix-jarkore.rhcloud.com) for details.
+Please feel free to send a pull request.

 ## Changelog

 **The follwoing only lists major updates.
-For everything in between please see the ChangeLog**
+For everything in between please see [the change log](ChangeLog).**

 ### v0.9

 Once again many thanks to [lejenome](https://github.com/lejenome) for the following:

 * fix panels array length
 * add travis-ci config file
-* use global TMPDIR var instead of class depend tmpdir var …
+* use global TMPDIR var instead of class depend tmpdir var
 * move tmpdir creation to FeedluProvider and use it for temp.txt file too
 * make update_statusline char\* params const
 * minimaze updating info bar code into a common function
 * replace tabs with 8 spaces
 * add .gitignore file

 ### v0.8

 Many thanks to [lejenome](https://github.com/lejenome) for the following:

 * use $TMPDIR (mkdtemp) for preview.html file to avoid unneeded disk access
 * add a new panel to shown a quick preview for current selected item (html formated by w3m) instead of the need to open w3m for previews
 * add 3 new config options to add some interface tweaks (ctg_win_width: to change ctgWin width, view_win_height: to set viewWin height, view_win_height_per: to set viewWin height percent that can be used instead of the previous option and overwirte it)
 * fix unreading unreaded post when handling "u"
 * fix mark as read aleardy marked as read posts on "O" handling